 A second challenge is that human protection operates in a world of finite global capacity and competes with other cherished norms and values for attention and resources.
-This problem of limited resources is compounded by a climate of financial austerity arising out of the 2008 global financial crisis.
-Many major donors have cut their own national budgets and have imposed austerity measures on their own populations, putting pressure on their support for the protection of people in other countries.
+This problem of limited resources is compounded by a climate of financial austerity arising since the 2008 global financial crisis.
+Many major donors cut their own national budgets and imposed austerity measures on their own populations, putting pressure on their support for the protection of people in other countries.
+Signs that this might mitigate were set back when Covid-19 caused a further economic shock in 2020 and beyond.
 The harsh reality, therefore, is that in the near-term, the cause of human protection will not be able to call upon significant new resources.

 A third challenge is to recognise that the pursuit of human protection is politically sensitive.
-Human protection is both enabled and constrained by politics and can generate acute controversies and disputes by, for instance. requiring that some states be identified as being at risk of a crisis and demanding actions that some governments might object to.
+Human protection is both enabled and constrained by politics and can generate acute controversies and disputes by, for instance, requiring that some states be identified as being at risk of a crisis and demanding actions that some governments might object to.
 Often, even longterm preventive measures entail a significant degree of intrusion into the domestic affairs of states, which is not likely to be always welcome.
 States jealously guard their sovereignty and are sensitive to perceived incursions on their rights or criticisms of their conduct or domestic conditions.
 As such, they rarely invite assistance or look kindly upon external efforts to prevent atrocities within their jurisdiction.
 It is important to remember that the United Nations' activities are overseen by political (as opposed to judicial) organs comprised of sovereignty-wielding member states.
 One facet of the problem is that states sometimes judge that their own interests are best served by not preventing atrocity crimes.
 This can be seen over a wide range of cases, but perhaps none have been as striking as the Syrian example, where from 2011 the Security Council failed to act decisively as hundreds of thousands were killed and millions displaced.
 Historically, the United Nations has struggled to assert its primacy in such situations where the interests of powerful states, especially permanent members of the Security Council, are engaged with competing aims.